thycotic/privman-docs/how-to/best-practices/run-iis-app-pool.md

 You must have the Thycotic product application files installed (on your web server) before completing this section.

-Following the steps below you will need to give the service account "__Modify__" access to two folders:
+Following the steps below you will need to give the service account __Modify__ access to two folders:

 * __C:\Windows\TEMP__
 * The folder where your Thycotic product’s application files are located